nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about input formats:**<br>

+* Client's name should only contain alphanumeric characters and spaces, and it should not be blank
-* Client's name must be unique (case-sensitive).
+    * name must be unique (case-sensitive).
 Clients with the same name cannot be added to the system twice.
-    - entering the command:
+        - entering the commands:
             * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
             * followed by, `add n/John Doe p/12345678 e/differentEmail@example.com a/different street,
               different block, different unit`
               will not be allowed.
         - However, clients with the same name spelling but different case can be added.
-Entering:
+Entering the commands:
             * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
             * followed by, `add n/John doe p/12345678 e/differentEmail@example.com a/different street,
               different block, different unit`
               will successfully add both `John Doe` and `John doe` to the case management system.

 * Client's phone number must not contain any spaces or special characters.
     - Acceptable phone number format: `12345678`, `91234567263842938`, `6512345678`